 People facing workplace discrimination may have legal options they can pursue against their employers.
 Gathering evidence can be a crucial part of showing employers are liable for discrimination and harassment.
 Personal emails, journals detailing harassment or discrimination, voice mails or other correspondence can help employees hold their employers accountable.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help employees fight back against workplace discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help employees fight back against workplace discrimination.